 Raul Palomino, Director

-We asked Raul these questions to help describe this ministry.
+Last year, we asked Raul these questions to help describe this ministry.

 What is your organization’s vision for ministry?